Here is an all-natural hair gel which is a work in progress. I'm looking for the right mix of curl enhancement, hold, shine, and softness

 2-3 (30-45 ml) tablespoons whole flax seeds

-Boil in 1 1/4 cups water (almost 300 ml) for about 5 minutes (if it is thick now, it won't strain, boil only until thin threads* hang from the fork you're stirring with:
+Bring to a boil, then reduce the heat and simmer while stirring for about 5 minutes (if it is thick now, it won't strain, boil only until thin threads* hang from the fork you're stirring with:

 * I do mean Thin Threads.
 If your gel hangs in thicker "strings" - it won't strain well.
 The gel thickens slightly as it cools.